akhila-kudrethaya/password-generator/README.md

 ### Installation

-1. Clone the repository to your local machine: Make sure to replace `"yourusername"` in the GitHub clone URL with your actual GitHub username
+1. Clone the repository to your local machine: Make sure to replace `"yourusername"` in the GitHub clone URL

    ```bash
    git clone https://github.com/yourusername/password-generator.git